axelrivera/riveralabs-hugo/content/active-goals/privacy.md

 ## Data Handling

-All Apple Health data accessed by Ride Import is used solely within the app on your device and is not transmitted elsewhere.
+All Apple Health data accessed by Active Goals is used solely within the app on your device and is not transmitted elsewhere.

 ## Changes to this Policy